riceissa/issarice.com/wiki/revisiting-the-great-decline-in-wikipedia-pageviews.md

 combination of language and access type) are available separately from pageviews data of specific pages.
-The Wikimedia Foundation publishes some of the pageview statistics for overall pageviews data in places such as the [Wikipedia monthly combined chart][combined_table].
+The Wikimedia Foundation publishes some of the pageview statistics for overall pageviews data in places such as the ["Wikimedia project at a glance"][at_a_glance] page and the [Wikipedia monthly combined chart][combined_table].
 On the other hand, pageviews data for specific pages are available in various
 forms: